 Showcasing ground-breaking new media art from across the world, our artistic programme has presented over 350 new media and digital artworks from artists including Pipilotti Rist, Nam June Paik, Bill Viola, Apichatpong Weerasethakul and Isaac Julien.

 "This is a gallery that allows digital artists to think like film-makers and have their ambitions realised in a professional environment."
 Isaac Julien

-Each year, our dynamic Community, Learning, Health and Young People’s programmes offer exciting opportunities for more than 3000 individuals from all backgrounds and ages to discover and be inspired by creative technology, art and film.
+Each year, our dynamic Learning programme (including Young People, Intergenerational and Adult Learning) offer exciting opportunities for more than 3000 individuals from all backgrounds and ages to discover and be inspired by creative technology, art and film.

 As a centre for Research & Innovation, we work with partners across the creative industries, health, higher education and arts sectors to develop multi-disciplinary projects exploring the relationship between technology and culture.

 Based in the heart of the independent Ropewalks quarter, FACT works in partnership with organisations and businesses help drive regeneration in the city.
 FACT is a member of LARC (Liverpool Arts Regeneration Consortium) and chairs the Ropewalks CIC.

 FACT is a registered charity and a company limited by guarantee.
 We are proud to be part of the Arts Council’s National Portfolio and Liverpool City Council’s Arts and Cultural Investment Programme.